 Michigan Commercial Tenant CAM Audit Rights [2026 Guide]

 TL;DR: Michigan's 6-year SOL (MCL 600.5807(8)) gives commercial tenants one of the wider Midwest recovery windows.
 Detroit industrial tenants should watch for capital improvement misclassification; Grand Rapids retail tenants for management fee and controllable cap overcharges.
-Act before 2020 reconciliations expire.
+A worked example below shows a $34,712 recovery from a single Detroit warehouse tenant.

 Michigan's six-year statute of limitations for written contracts gives commercial tenants one of the broader recovery windows in the Midwest.
-The state has no dedicated commercial CAM statute.
+No dedicated commercial CAM statute exists.
 Michigan's diverse commercial real estate market, anchored by Detroit's industrial renaissance and Grand Rapids' growing retail and mixed-use corridors, generates specific CAM billing patterns.
 Detroit industrial tenants frequently encounter capital improvement misclassification during the significant renovation work occurring in the metro's older building stock, while Grand Rapids retail tenants face management fee and controllable expense cap issues in newer strip center development.

 Michigan has no statute specifically protecting commercial tenants in CAM disputes.
 The Michigan Landlord-Tenant Relationships Act (MCL 554.601 et seq.) applies primarily to residential tenancies.
 Commercial leases in Michigan are governed by general contract law.